ABC Radio Hobart: Transmission

 It currently broadcasts on 936 kHz on the AM band.
 Originally the station broadcast on 1160 kHz, in 1953 switched to 940 kHz, and in 1978 to the present frequency.

-ABC Radio Hobart also operates a low power repeater station covering the Orford and Triabunna area where the AM signal is received poorly.
+936 ABC Hobart also operates a low power repeater station covering the Orford and Triabunna area where the AM signal is received poorly.
 This service broadcasts from Moreys Hill, Triabunna using the FM band on a frequency of 90.5 MHz.
-ABC Northern Tasmania simulcasts ABC Radio Hobart's programming when not airing local shows for their region.
+ABC Northern Tasmania simulcasts 936 ABC Hobart's programming when not airing local shows for their region.

-ABC Radio Hobart is also carried on Hobart's National DAB Multiplexers.
+936 ABC Hobart is also carried on Hobart's National DAB Multiplexers.
 Transmission sites are at the Broadcast Australia Facility on Mt Wellington and Broadcast Australia's White Rock site.
 The DAB service varies slightly from the AM/FM version as most of the sport content is carried on national DAB sister station ABC Sport.

 Ratings

-ABC Radio Hobart has performed reasonably well in ratings surveys.
+936 ABC Hobart has performed reasonably well in ratings surveys.
 It was the most listened-to station in Hobart in 2016 and 2017 before losing some market share to become the third most listened-to station in the city in 2022, falling behind 7HO and Hit 100.9.